18th Avenue station (BMT Sea Beach Line): Station layout

-This open-cut station opened on June 22, 1915.
-It has four tracks and two side platforms, but the two center express tracks are not normally used.
+This open-cut station has four tracks and two side platforms, but the two center express tracks are not normally used.
 The Coney Island-bound express track has been disconnected from the line and the Manhattan-bound express track is signaled for trains in both directions.
 Both platforms are made of concrete and have beige (previously blue-green) rectangular columns running along them at regular intervals, alternating ones having the standard black name plate with white lettering.
 The platform walls are also beige.